HL7/case-reporting/input/pagecontent/electronic_reporting_and_surveillance_distribution_ersd_transaction_and_profiles.md

 **Parameter D** – The time period after the encounter ends through which trigger code checks and eICR updates should still occur.

 - Example - For <u>72 hours</u> after the encounter ends, trigger code checks and / or updated eICR transmissions should still occur.

+**Parameter E** - The normal reporting duration for the encounter.
+While an encounter is in progress and within the the normal reporting duration reportability will continue to be checked.
+Once the encounter has extended beyond the normal reporting duration, it will only be reported on in response to an 'encounter-modified' trigger.

 ##### Suspected Reportability Criteria